 Horsetail Fall, which flows over the face of El Capitan in Yosemite Valley, comes into its own for a few weeks in February each year, when it glows a fiery orange at sunset when conditions are right, with a clear sky.

-Photographers flock to the spot during the show, to capture the unique sight.
+Photographers flock to the spot during the show, to capture the unique sight of the natural Firefall.
 Because of the crowds, parking restrictions are imposed at the site by the park during the couple of weeks in mid to late February.
 From the parking lot to the viewing area near El Capitan Picnic Area, it’s about a 3-mile walk round trip.

 Horsetail Fall only flows during the winter, and even then, you may miss it, because it is not very obvious other than when it glows like an orange ribbon of fire.